 A history of the African-American press, including an examination of black newspapers.
+Prerequisite: Junior or Senior standing.

-COM 434 Broadcast New Writing and Three credit hours Announcing
+COM 434 Broadcast News Writing and Three credit hours Announcing

 Instruction in gathering information, writing and announcing for radio and television.
 The focus is mainly on news and public affairs but the course may include attention to other types of programming.
 Prerequisite: COM 231.